Australia's State Aviation Safety Program

 Director of Meteorology

-The Director of Meteorology is the Agency Head for BOM, appointed by the Minister for Sustainability, Environment, Water, Population and Communities.
+Under the Public Service Act, the Director of Meteorology has the powers and responsibilities of an agency head, and under current administrative arrangements is appointed by and reports to the Minister for the Environment.
 The Director is responsible to, and reports directly to, the Minister.
 The Director of Meteorology is a statutory role under the Meteorology Act 1955 and meets the requirements of Annex 3 of the Chicago Convention.

 More information about BOM may be found at:About BOM